GenRockeR/elan-agent/README.rst

     [
       {
-        "id":                        <int:>              // Unique ID for the vlan so it can referenced by other vlans.
-Optional
+        "id":                        <int>               // Unique ID for the vlan so it can referenced by other vlans.
         "interface":                 <str: *Mandatory*>, // Nic Name
         "vlan_id":                   <int: 0>,           // Vlan Identifier
         "access_control":            <bool: false>,      // Enable access control on that vlan